-Eagle Scout Service Project - Did he demonstrate leadership of others?
-Did his project impact the religious institution, school or community group significantly?
+Eagle Scout Service Project - Did the scout demonstrate leadership of others?
+Did the project positively and significantly impact the religious institution, school or community group?

-Future Plans - Discuss his Life Purpose Statement; his personal, educational, and Scouting future.
+Future Plans - Discuss his/her Life Purpose Statement; their personal, educational, and Scouting future.

-- 13. After the review, the candidate and his unit leader leave the room while the board members discuss the acceptability of the candidate as an Eagle Scout.
-The decision to approve must be unanimous. - 14.
-If the candidate meets the requirements, he is asked to return and is informed that he will receive the board's recommendation for the Eagle Scout rank.
+13. After the review, the candidate and the unit leader leave the room while the board members discuss the acceptability of the candidate as an Eagle Scout.
+The decision to approve must be unanimous.

+14. If the candidate meets the requirements, they are asked to return and is informed that they will receive the board's recommendation for the Eagle Scout rank.
 The Eagle board chairman signs the application in the scout's presence.
-The Eagle board chairman also completes the unit advancement report and ensures that all members of the board sign it, and he ensures that the scout completes the Eagle Project registration and provides one picture that best represents his Eagle Scout project.
-The Eagle Service Project Workbook and the scout's statement of life purpose should be returned to the new Eagle Scout.
-The unit (pink) copy of the unit advancement report should be given to the unit leader. - 15.
-If the candidate does not meet the requirements, he is asked to return and told the reasons for his failure to qualify.
-Appeal procedures should be explained to him.
-A follow-up letter must be sent to the Scout confirming the agreements reached on the action(s) necessary for the advancement.
-If the Scout chooses to appeal, provide the name and address of the person he is to contact.
+The Eagle board chairman also ensures that all members of the board sign it.
+If the scout hasn't registered their project on EagleRefs.org, the chair ensures that the scout completes the Eagle Project registration and provides one picture that best represents their Eagle Scout project.
+The Eagle Service Project Workbook should be returned to the new Eagle Scout.

+15. If the candidate does not meet the requirements, he/she is asked to return and told the reasons why.
+Appeal procedures should be explained to the scout.
+A follow-up letter must be sent to the Scout confirming the agreements reached on the action(s) necessary for advancement.
+If the Scout chooses to appeal, provide the name and address of the person he/she is to contact.

-16. Immediately after the board of review and after the application has been appropriately signed, the application, the service project report, references, and a properly completed Advancement Report are returned to the council service center.
+16. Immediately after the board of review and after the application has been appropriately signed, the application and the references letters are returned to the council service center.
 The chairman of the board of review is responsible for ensuring that these items are returned to the council office and that the confidentiality of the references is maintained.